Password Master Help

 If you copied a password, password items or additional entries to clipboard, you don't want them to be left in clipboard after you finished using Password Master, you can enable this option.

 There can be multiple instances of Password Master running in the system.
-When the last instance quit, it will clear the clipboard if this option is enabled.
+When the last instance quits, it will clear the clipboard if this option is enabled.

 Passwords are simply strings.
-It's hard to tell if current content in clipboard is a password, therefore, Password Master clears the clipboard no matter what's in it.
+It's hard to tell if the current content in the clipboard is a password, therefore, Password Master clears the clipboard no matter what's in it.

 Auto save changes

-If you enabled this option, the modifications you made to current database are saved automatically, without the need of clicking Save button or using Ctrl+S.
+If you enabled this option, the modifications you made to current database are saved automatically, without the need to click the Save button or use Ctrl+S.

-An indicator "Auto Save" will be shown in status bar if this option is enabled.
+An indicator "Auto Save" will be shown in the status bar if this option is enabled.

-Changes can still be undone after database saved.
-However, undo will not be auto saved.
+Changes can still be undone after the database is saved.
+However, undo will not be auto-saved.

 Record recent opened databases